mparker17/docker-drupalconsole/README.md

 # mparker17/docker-drupalconsole

-Makes [Drupal Console](https://github.com/hechoendrupal/DrupalConsole) available for use in docker containers.
+Use [Drupal Console](https://github.com/hechoendrupal/DrupalConsole) in a Docker container.

 # Install